Last Updated on October 28, 2021 by Sagar

 Under the right circumstances, this technology by Intel allows the CPU core to do two things effectively and simultaneously

 What is thread and how it is different from core?

 So you can think of threads as conveyor belts of products being sent to the worker(core).
 Now we have understood the general purpose of threads and cores.
-Butt It’s also important for you to know the difference between what a physical core is and what a logical core.
+Butt It’s also important for you to know the difference between a physical core and a logical core.

 Logical core vs Physical core

-A physical core is a kind of what it sounds like it’s physically on the CPU.
-A logical core is more like code it exists on the computer and we can also call it a thread.
+A physical core is a kind of what it sounds like.
+It is named so because it is present physically on the CPU.
+A logical core is more like codes that exist on the computer and we can also call it a thread.
 So, for example, if you have a processor with 4 cores and 4 threads, you can say the processor has 4 logical cores and also have 4 physical cores.
-And you should not count 4 cores and 4threads as a total of 8
+Remember you should not count 4 cores and 4 threads as a total of 8

 Now if you have a processor with 4 cores and 8 threads, well then if you were asked how many logical cores you have you could say 8 logical cores but you still only have 4 physical ones.
 So logical cores are basically the different amount of pathways that you can see or that your computer has to process information.
 In common words, there are eight ways for logic or information to get processed through your computer.